MindTheSystem/mindthesystem/src/pages/why-us.md

       ## Learn more

-      Please fill out the form on the right with your email and we'll send you a primer PDF document on our 4 systems approach.
+      Please fill out the form with your email address and we'll send you a primer PDF document on our 4 systems approach.
     padding_bottom: medium
     type: form_section
     title_align: center